phillip-haydon/philliphaydon.com/_posts/2013-01-31-oauth-with-nancyfx-and-world-domination-authentication.md

     <a href="/authentication/redirect/Facebook"><img src="/Content/facebook_32.png" /></a>
     <a href="/authentication/redirect/Google"><img src="/Content/google_32.png" /></a>

 These links are just normal hyperlinks, giving you absolute freedom and flexibility to style them any way you want.
-Because we have absolutely NO involvement in the geneartion of the links, we cannot get in the way.
+Because we have absolutely NO involvement in the generation of the links, we cannot get in the way.

 All you need to do is ensure that the links provided to us look like the above.